 The ability to take someone down is an essential aspect of many combat sports.
 This skill is also important for defending yourself in a street fight.
 A successful takedown or throw will weaken your opponent and leave them in a vulnerable position for you to capitalize on.
 This article combines training exercises and concepts from various grappling styles to provide a guideline for getting better at takedowns.

 Drilling is the process of repeating a technique or movement over and over again so that it becomes muscle memory, sharpens the specific technique and develops your skills.
 The list below describes an assortment of technique drilling examples to get you better at takedowns.

-Solo Drills to Improve Takedowns
+Solo Grappling Drills

 Technical movements that you could perform by yourself.

 - Footwork – Get into the proper stance for whatever grappling style you prefer (wrestling, greco roman, judo, etc.).
 Move in different directions while maintaining your stance.
 Be mindful of your posture and form.
 Add movements like pivoting and circling to this drill as well.